You use the People Mastering template to master data about people, such as B2C customers or contacts.

 See Phone Number Enrichment for information about this enricher, including the output fields it adds to your data.

-This step standardizes and enriches address data.
+This step standardizes and validates address information, and enriches addresses with latitude, longitude, and detailed address information.
 You do not need to make changes to this step.

-See Address Enrichment for information about this enricher, including the output fields it adds to your data.
+See Address Standardization, Validation, and Geocoding for information about this enricher, including the output fields it adds to your data.

 This step transforms the data in the unified dataset to create the fields used by the trained clustering model to identify similar and matching records.
 The fields created as input to the model are prefixed with